juji-io/docs/docs/design.md

 As shown above, Juji currently supports two types of topics:

-* **Chatbot Request**.
+#### **Chatbot Request**

 This is for a chatbot to ask a user a question or perform a certain action.
 The chatbot must wait for a user to respond to such a request before moving the conversation forward.
 Currently, Juji supports five types of chatbot request:

 <p align="center"><img src="/img/design-request-type.png" alt="add a
 topic buttons" width="550"/></p>

-* **Chatbot Message**.
+#### **Chatbot Message**

 This is for a chatbot to send a message to a user without waiting for a user's response.
 Currently, Juji supports three types of chatbot message.

 <p align="center"><img src="/img/design-message-type.png" alt="add a
 topic buttons" width="550"/></p>